Riverside Inn rebuilds after October fire

 A GoFundMe page set up by Riverside staff garnered $32,475 in donations in nine months.

 The Riverside Inn reopened Tuesday.
-Find out what was served in today’s Food section.
+Find out what was served in Saturday’s Food section.

 Commented